kward/shunit2/README.md

 [![Travis CI](https://api.travis-ci.com/kward/shunit2.svg)](https://app.travis-ci.com/github/kward/shunit2)

 # Information
-If you want to jump straight in, scroll down to the [Quickstart][#Quickstart] section.
+If you want to jump straight in, scroll down to the [Quickstart](#Quickstart) section.

 ## Background
 shUnit2 was originally developed to provide a consistent testing solution for [log4sh][log4sh], a shell based logging framework similar to [log4j](http://logging.apache.org).
 During the development of that product, a repeated problem of having things work just fine under one shell (`/bin/bash` on Linux to be specific), and then not working under another shell (`/bin/sh` on Solaris) kept coming up.
 Although several simple tests were run, they were not adequate and did not catch some corner cases.
 The decision was finally made to write a proper unit test framework after multiple brown-bag releases were made. _Research was done to look for an existing product that met the testing requirements, but no adequate product was found._